Dream Theater: A View from the Top of the World and Lost Not Forgotten Archives (2020–2023)

 On May 5, 2021, Dream Theater announced a series of albums titled the Lost Not Forgotten Archives, the first release of which is the second set of the Images, Words & Beyond Live in Japan concert.
-The band added that the Lost Not Forgotten Archives will eventually include every YtseJam Records release on CD, vinyl and digital formats, along with previously unreleased archival material.
+The band said that the Lost Not Forgotten Archives will eventually include every YtseJam Records release on CD, vinyl and digital formats, along with previously unreleased archival material.

 Dream Theater teased the new album on July 26, 2021, revealing that it would have seven songs, with more details to be released on July 28, 2021.
 On July 28, it was announced that the album was titled A View from the Top of the World, and it was released on October 22, 2021.
-The album was supported by four singles, "The Alien", "Invisible Monster", "Awaken the Master" and "Transcending Time", and music videos were released for each of them.
+The album was supported by five singles, "The Alien", "Invisible Monster", "Awaken the Master", "Transcending Time" and "Answering the Call", and music videos were released for each of them.
 The band promoted the album with a concert tour of Europe from April 20 to June 1, 2022.
 They had previously announced a tour of North America from late October to mid-December 2021 on the same day as the album, but announced on September 27 that it had been rescheduled to early 2022, due to safety concerns related to the COVID pandemic.
-The rescheduled tour began on February 2, 2022, in Mesa, Arizona.
+The rescheduled tour began on February 2, 2022, in Mesa, Arizona, with Arch Echo as a special guest.

+In February 2022, rumors emerged of James LaBrie lip syncing during the North American leg of Dream Theater's Top of the World Tour as fan recordings from the tour were posted online.
+Specifically, fans pointed to the post-chorus section of the song "Bridges In The Sky" as evidence of LaBrie lip syncing to a pre-recorded vocal track.
+LaBrie addressed the controversy onstage during the band's performance in Houston, Texas, on March 18, 2022, denying the allegations and claiming he has never lip synced.

-On April 3, 2022, "The Alien" won a Grammy Award for Best Metal Performance, giving Dream Theater their first Grammy.
+A View from the Top of the World's lead single "The Alien" won a Grammy Award for Best Metal Performance at the 2022 Grammy Awards, marking Dream Theater's third nomination and first ever Grammy Award.

-Upcoming sixteenth studio album (2022–present)

-When asked in April 2022 by VW Music about the future of Dream Theater, keyboardist Jordan Rudess said, "After we get back from its last show of the European tour we have a bit of a break.
-And after I finish my solo shows, Dream Theater will continue on the road with some shows in Japan, South America, and more to be announced as we go.
-When that settles down, we'll be entering the studio again, and doing a new album, which will be awesome.
-So, yeah, stuff like that is on the horizon."

-In October 2022, Petrucci stated that Dream Theater would begin recording their sixteenth studio album in late 2023.
-Two months later, LaBrie said that he does not "see [the band] going into the studio until the beginning of '24", adding, "I don't think it would make sense to be in there before then.
-But don't quote me on that.
-Some things always change."
+The band started the inaugural run of Dreamsonic, Dream Theater's own traveling progressive metal festival which also featured Devin Townsend and Animals as Leaders, on June 16, 2023.
+As described by John Petrucci: "Dreamsonic promises to be a reoccurring musical event that will deliver history-making nights of amazing music for many years to come!"
+The tour ended on July 26.